pgergis/haskell-inferences/rules-hs/README.md

 O(n^2) worst case; O(n lg n) average

 Explanation: `pretreat` has two main tasks: converting Rules into a list of (Set Type, Type) tuples, and then sorting.
 The first step is linear in time complexity, but the sorting is more complex.
 Using a quicksort-style algorithm, for readability and efficiency, `pretreatSorter` recursively sorts each half of the list around a pivot.
 Since the halving is linear time, the sort is O(n*h) where h is the height of the recursion tree.
-In the worst case, this is ~O(n^2), but traditional average case analysis suggests that quicksort (and this function, by extension) can beat other O(n lg n) functions by up to 2-3x (see Skiena, pg 129).
+In the worst case, this is ~O(n^2), but because of the effectively randomized pivot selection, it performs in O(n lg n) time on average.
+In fact, analysis suggests that quicksort (and this function, by extension) can beat other O(n lg n) sorting functions by up to 2-3x (see Skiena, pg 129).
 So, overall, `pretreat` has a dominant time complexity of O(n^2), worst case, and an average case of ~O(n lg n).

 ## Question 2: Analysis of `inferoutputs`